atomspace/atomspace-eslint/README.md

 - ES modules
 - new ES global namespaces
 - new syntax like destructuring, arrow functions, default params, classes, etc.
-- implied strict mode (you will have to define strict directive in every file now)
+- implied strict mode (you will have to define strict directive in every file)

 ## Customizing